ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 .. note:: At this time, not all patterns can be successfully compiled with the :c:member:`HS_FLAG_SOM_LEFTMOST` flag, which enables per-pattern support for :ref:`som`.
-The patterns that support this flag are a subset of patterns that can be successfully compiled with Hyperscan; notably, many bounded repeat forms that can be compiled with Hyperscan without the Start of Match flag enabled cannot be compiled with the flag enabled.
+The patterns that support this flag are a subset of patterns that can be successfully compiled with Vectorscan; notably, many bounded repeat forms that can be compiled with Vectorscan without the Start of Match flag enabled cannot be compiled with the flag enabled.

 ======================
 Unsupported Constructs
 ======================

-The following regex constructs are not supported by Hyperscan:
+The following regex constructs are not supported by Vectorscan:

 * Backreferences and capturing sub-expressions.
 * Arbitrary zero-width assertions.